-He has held fellowships at Columbia, Northwestern, the University of Chicago, the Max Planck Institute for the History of Science in Berlin, and the Cullman Center at the New York Public Library.
+He has held fellowships at Columbia's Society of Fellows in the Humanities, Northwestern, the University of Chicago, the Max Planck Institute for History of Science in Berlin, the Huntington Library, the Cullman Center at the New York Public Library, and the Institute for Advanced Study in Princeton.
+He is editor-in-chief of the History of Anthropology Newsletter.

 "Gilgamesh to Gaga."
 Lapham’s Quarterly, "Celebrity," Vol IV, No.1., pp.185-192, 2011.